 Normalize Anxiety and Worries for Your Kids

 Anxiety is a normal part of life.
 It’s our brain’s way of trying to keep us safe, after all.
 But sometimes, our protective brains do too much and go into overdrive on the worrying front.
 This happens to adults, but it also happens to kids.
 Allow what is there to be there for both you AND your kids.
 Remind yourself that when anxiety is present for you or your kids, it doesn’t mean anything about you, or them.
 For example, if you are having a particularly difficult time with your own anxiety, it doesn’t mean that your kids will pick up on it and they’ll develop an anxiety disorder as a result.
-Likewise, if your kids are having a lot of worries in a particular season (this is 2020, after all!), it doesn’t mean they are not going to grow up to be functional adults, or that you’re a bad mom.
+Likewise, if your kids are having a lot of worries in a particular season (this is post pandemic, after all!), it doesn’t mean they are not going to grow up to be functional adults, or that you’re a bad mom.
 It just means that right now, you’re worried.
 Or they’re worried.
 And that’s ok.
 This, too, shall pass.
 For more on that, let’s continue…

 Focus on Modeling Healthy Coping